Overview of Intersessions

 - Topics that revisit Basic Science content that are enhanced when placed in clinical context and will help prepare students for the Step 2 exam such as acid-base, infectious disease, cardiovascular clinical problems (Physiology), completing death certificates (forensic pathology) and Clinical Pharmacology/Toxicology.

 - Curricular Themes & Topics: Ethics, P3 (Public Health/Prevention/Health Promotion), Biomedical Informatics, Behavioral Health and Health care Transformation.
 Topics: Cultural Competency, Gerontology/Geriatrics, Individualized Prevention and Care, Interprofessional Education.

 - Advanced Skills Development: Domestic Violence OSCE, EKG Interpretation, Acute Care Management Skills.

 - Student Affairs Activities: Career advising and preparation for certification exams.

 - Time to focus on establishing and balancing personal and professional goals.

 The specific content for the Intersessions varies somewhat based on the specific needs and curricular content each class has previously received.

 Course Expectations and Evaluation

-Intersessions is an opportunity to reinvigorate the student during these challenging clinical years by actively engaging in reinforcing and learning new skills while you reconnect with your classmates.
-Your attendance is required and knowledge, skills and attitudes are assessed based on your engagement in the sessions, performance on the advanced skills activities and successfully passing the course examination(s).
+Intersessions is an opportunity to reinvigorate the student during these challenging clinical years by actively engaging in reinforcing and learning new skills while reconnecting classmates.
+Attendance is required and knowledge, skills and attitudes are assessed based on engagement in the sessions, performance on the advanced skills activities and successfully passing the course examination(s).